Black River Entertainment: Background

 In January 2013, Black River Entertainment added The John King Band to the roster.
-In December 2013, the label added Kelsea Ballerini to their roster, and released her debut single, "Love Me Like You Mean It," in 2014.
-It serves as the lead-off single to her debut album, The First Time, which was released on May 19, 2015.
-"Love Me Like You Mean It" reached number one on the Billboard Country Airplay chart for the week ending July 4, 2015, giving Black River their first number-one hit on that chart and also earning the label the distinction of being the first independent label to bring a female artist's debut single to the top of the country chart; they are also the first independent label to have a female artist at number one since Taylor Swift's "Ours" led in December 2012.
+In December 2013, the label signed Kelsea Ballerini to their roster and released her debut single, "Love Me Like You Mean It," in 2014.
+It served as the lead-off single to her debut album, The First Time, which was released on May 19, 2015.
+"Love Me Like You Mean It" reached No. 1 on the Billboard Country Airplay chart for the week ending July 4, 2015, giving Black River their first No. 1 hit on the chart and also earning the label the distinction of being the first independent label to have a female artist's debut single on top of the country chart.
+They are also the first independent label to have a female artist at No. 1 since Taylor Swift's "Ours" led in December 2012.

 Ballerini's song "Half of My Hometown," a collaboration with Kenny Chesney, won the Video of the Year and Musical Event of the Year at the 55th Annual Country Music Association Awards in 2021.

-On April 28, 2023, parent company Pegula Sports and Entertainment announced its dissolution.
-The move is unlikely to change Black River operations, which have largely operated in Nashville separate from the sports teams that formed PSE's core business.
+On April 28, 2023, parent company Pegula Sports & Entertainment announced its dissolution.
+The move did not change Black River operations, which largely operate in Nashville separate from the sports teams which were PSE's core business.
 In December 2024, it was announced that Chris Young had signed with Black River after leaving his longtime record label RCA Nashville.